-Identification & Ownership Forms: All pigs will need to be tagged.
-If you have a purebred, then you may use their ear notches.
+Identification: All pigs will need to be tagged if they do not have ear notches.
 The extension office will provide the tags for you if you need them, but YOU are responsible for stopping by the office during our business hours or contacting the extension staff to arrange pickup.
-You will need to fill out the ownership form with the tag/ear notch information and submit it to the extension office.
-DEADLINE: May 3rd,2023
+You can also use an RFID tag that you can get from your veterinarian.